ivansieder/gopher-artwork-browser/README.md

 - Older browsers not supported (uses async-await, fetch, a few more modern features)

 ## ToDo (PRs are welcome)
-- Add possibility to add OAuth token or Basic Authentication
+- Add possibility to add OAuth token or Basic Authentication.
-- Add ServiceWorker to enable offline-caching and reduce bandwidth usage and load times
+- Add ServiceWorker to enable offline-caching and reduce bandwidth usage and load times.
+- Add styles to support mobile browsers.